Academic Program Descriptions

 English — Secondary Education: Develops abilities to read and analyze literature and to write analytically and creatively while preparing students to become secondary school English teachers; aims to produce teachers who know both their subject and the pedagogy appropriate for the grades they will teach.

 Finance: Provides the analytical, practical, computer and communication skills required to succeed in the areas of investments, financial markets and corporate financial management.

-Health Education PK-12: Develops the skills and competencies for teaching candidates seeking health from pre-K through 12th grade certification in Connecticut and prepares students for successful careers in teaching.
-Provides a theoretical and practical foundation in health education so students will be prepared to take on the responsibilities of professional health educators.
+Health Education PK-12: Develops the skills and competencies for candidates seeking initial health education certification in Connecticut in grades pre-K through 12.
+Provides a theoretical and practical foundation in health content areas directed by state and national standards.

-Health Promotion Studies: A competency‐based curriculum that prepares students for careers in health education, community outreach, clinical settings, worksite health promotion, public health, health, fitness and wellness coaching.
-Students are well‐prepared for graduate studies in Public Health, Nutrition, Physical, Occupational and Recreational Therapy, Naturopathy, Chiropractic, Exercise Science and Kinesiology, etc. Service learning is intertwined in the program’s unique experiential learning component.
+Health Promotion Studies: An experiential and competency‐based curriculum that prepares students for careers in community health education, community outreach, allied health clinical settings, holistic and integrative wellness, public health, and fitness and wellness coaching.
+Students are well‐prepared for graduate studies in Public Health, Human Nutrition, Physical and Occupational Therapy, Naturopathy, Chiropractic, Exercise Science and Kinesiology, Physician Assistant, Health Administration, etc. Service learning is intertwined in the program’s unique experiential learning component.

 History: Introduces students to the framework of American, European and to non-western cultures; provides the opportunity to study advanced topics in these areas; teaches the critical thinking and analytical skills needed to evaluate the past; teaches students how to use sources and write history; produces articulate graduates who can express a nuanced verbal and written evaluation of the past and apply analytical skills to fields other than history.